KLN80R/xattr-reporter/README.md

                         name of file to output to
   -a, --ascending       sort by time ascending (default is descending)
  ```

+The default behaviour non-recursively scans the directory for any extended attributes and their values, sorts by most recent (descending) create time and outputs the results in a valid JSON format.

 ### Requirements:
 This tool uses Python 2.7 and requires the following libraries: